aalmada/aalmada.github.io/_posts/2024-05-03-Unleashing-parallelism.md

 OutlierMode=DontRemove  MemoryRandomization=True
 ```

 The benchmarks were conducted for both `int` and `float` types, using spans containing 111,111 elements.
+This a large enough to make multi-threading usefull and it's an odd number so that all code paths are executed.

 Additionally, benchmarks were performed under various SIMD availability scenarios: Scalar (SIMD unavailable), 128-bit SIMD, 256-bit SIMD, and 512-bit SIMD.